jessems/jessems.com/content/blog/2021-01-13-hairdresser-analogy/index.md

 So by walking through the door, you've actually given your consent." [^5].

+# The invisible assistant

 Let’s ignore, for the sake of brevity, the issue of whether walking through a door could reasonably constitute giving consent.
 Imagine instead that you don't catch the hairdresser rummaging through your coat, but instead they tell you their assistant will examine all your belongings while you lie back, close your eyes and have your hair washed by them with lavender shampoo.

 Try to notice within yourself: Do you feel less outrage if you're not witnessing the act of someone rummaging through your coat, but you know it's happening?
 For me it makes it slightly more difficult to "find" the outrage inside of myself.
 Since I’m not witnessing the act with my own eyes, I need to first imagine it happening before I'm able to perceive any level of outrage.
 The outrage is still there, but it's become a bit harder to access.
 It's become a bit more distant if you will.

+# The high-tech camera

 Let's continue to change variables.
 Let's imagine there's no assistant but the hairdresser has installed a high tech camera in the room which, without touching your coat and within a microsecond, is able to scan your coat and analyze all its contents.
 In doing so, it is able to extract the same information the hairdresser and their assistant were able to do when they were doing it themselves.
 Imagine this takes place in a split second and it happened as you sat down.